rougier/CPP-Crash-Course/README.rst

    }

-Exercices
+Exercises
 ---------
  1. Write a template stack class using the STL vector class
- 2. Write a generic vector class with iterators and benchmark it againt the STL vector class
+ 2. Write a generic vector class with iterators and benchmark it against the STL vector class